cyae/cyae/README.md

 I'm cyae!

 - 🔭 My research interests include transfer learning, generative model.
-- 🌱 I'm currently working at AntGroup, an <b>fintech</b> company.
-Before that, I took internship at Huawei Cloud Ltd.
+- 🌱 I'm currently working at AntGroup, a <b>fintech</b> company.
+Before that, I took internship at a cloud-infra company.
 - ❤️ I like eating 🍉, raising 🐈, playing 🏸, sleeping in 🛌 and running 🏃‍♂️!

 ## Stats